 Place the patient in either a standing or sitting position.
 If older patient or suspect balance problems sitting would be better.
 Have the patient extend the spine then side bend and rotate toward the involved side.
 Therapist applies pressure downward on the shoulders.
-If patient complains of pain (especially radiating pain) on involved side the test is positive for nerve root compression on that side.
-Non-radicular pain may indicate facet joint problems.
-Less likely but could indicate SI problem if pain over the PSIS area.
+If patient complains of pain on involved side the test is positive for nerve root compression on that side.
+Less likely but could indicate SI problem or facet joint pain.

 Place the patient in a prone position.
 The therapist passively flexes the knee then passively extends the hip while stabilizing the body just above the hip.
 Complaints of pain in the anterolateral thigh is a positive test for femoral nerve irritation (L2,3,4).

 Place the patient in a supine position and flex the hip to 90 degrees with the knee also flexed.
 Gently extend the knee.
 Also place thumb over sciatic/tibial nerve area behind the knee.
 If complaints of pain occur when the knee is extended relieve the pain by flexing about 20 degrees to see if the pain stops.
 This is a positive test for sciatic nerve irritation.